 Of course, you don't want to replace that drywall on the ceiling.
-For me, drywall installation rates as one of my least favorite jobs--and that's for walls.
+Drywall installation often rates on the list of least favorite jobs--and that's for walls.
 Ceilings are worse.
 You're doing this out of necessity, not out of love.
-It won't be fun or easy.

 Here are a few procedural tips that will make the going a bit easier:

 Above you is an attic.
 Chances are, your attic has insulation.
 You also have an access door that leads up to the attic.

 You will often find this access door in a coat closet or bedroom closet.
 Put a ladder up to it, push the door open, and set it aside.